Sister Bay in Door County

-There are a lot of other shops in the adjacent Country Walk complex, including a book store.
+There are a lot of other shops in the adjacent Country Walk complex.
 Some are aimed at tourists and some are for locals.

 Sister Bay was the first town on the peninsula to install water and sewer, cementing its status as a place for year-round residents.
 The town also has the largest library.

 The farm market

 Just north of town, Seaquist's Orchard is one of the largest in Door County, and its Farm Market overflows with baked goods, jams, juices, sauces and a lot of free samples.

 You'll find freshly made doughnuts, cherry cider coolers, berry pies, chocolate cherry bars and jars of chocolate amaretto sauce with cherries and pecans.
 Bring a cooler, if you want to take some home.

 Seaquist's holds a Cherry Festival on the last Saturday in July and Apple Festival on the second Saturday in October.